Securing your LastPass account against phishing threats

 3. If the email references an action you did not perform, open your LastPass vault in a new browser window and check notifications there, not via the email link.

-If an email looks off, report it to LastPass using their phishing report process so they can act on the sender and domain.
+If an email looks off, report it to LastPass using their phishing report process so they can deal with the sender and domain.

 Implementing Security Measures